tbogdala/fizzle/README.md

 LICENSE
 =======

 Fizzle is released under the BSD license.
-See the [LICENSE][license-link] file for more detspotails.
+See the [LICENSE][license-link] file for more details.

 [golang]: https://golang.org/